-- 5.57 In April this year KIMS opened on a site near to Maidstone Studios close to junction 7.
+- 5.65 In April this year KIMS opened on a site near to Maidstone Studios close to junction 7.
 This £95 million state-of-the-art hospital is set within a seven-acre development and will be a centre of clinical excellence with both academic and teaching facilities.
-KIMS is a hospital run by clinicians where consultants manage their patient's treatment pathway from referral through diagnosis to treatment and discharge.
-KIMS is the catalyst for a larger development on adjacent land, Maidstone Medical Campus.
-This 18 hectare site will incorporate a Neuro Village, Medical School and Research and Development occupiers focused on life sciences situated in high quality landscaped grounds.
-Construction of the Maidstone Medical Campus is due to commence in April 2015 with completion in 2017/18.
-It is looking to attract 150-300 students with the intake commencing as soon as the work is completed.
-There is currently no school of medicine at any of the universities in Kent. - Discussions are underway to explore opportunities to further develop the medical-related training offer at the Maidstone Medical Campus with other universities that are already providing medical and health-related HE training.
-A close relationship is developing with Canterbury Christ Church University (CCCU) which has an Institute of Medical Science (IMS) that provides an umbrella for all the medical and health-related courses offered by the university.
-Post graduate medical courses are offered at CCCU at the Universities of Medway campus in Chatham in the areas of urology, orthopaedics, general surgery, obstetrics and gynaecology and ear nose & throat (ENT).
-Undergraduate degrees in ancillary medical or health-related subjects, such as physiotherapy, midwifery, speech therapy and social care, are also provided in the Faculty of Health and Well Being. - 5.59 It is clear that there is scope for building upon the offer currently proposed for Maidstone Medical Campus through links to other universities, both in Kent and the wider area.
-This is an important area to be taken forward in the future to ensure that opportunities are maximised around this cluster for Maidstone. - 5.60 The close proximity of KIMS and the MMC to Maidstone Studios, where UCA is currently running courses and has ambitions to provide more facilities for students, offers opportunities for synergies to be developed and could potentially be the start of a 'Universities at Maidstone'. - 5.61 University investment should be encouraged to attract higher value research-based employment into the borough, and to give more residents the opportunity to gain degree level qualifications.
+KIMS is a hospital run by clinicians where consultants manage their patients' treatment pathway from referral through diagnosis to treatment and discharge.
+KIMS is the catalyst for a larger development on adjacent land, Kent Medical Campus.
+This 18 hectare site will incorporate a Neuro Village, Medical School and Research and Development occupiers focused on life sciences situated in high quality landscaped grounds. - 5.66 Discussions are underway to explore opportunities to further develop the medical-related training offer at the Kent Medical Campus with other universities that are already providing medical and health-related HE training.
+A close relationship is developing with Canterbury Christ Church University which has an Institute of Medical Science that provides an umbrella for all the medical and health-related courses offered by the university.
+Post graduate medical courses are offered at Canterbury Christ Church University at the Universities of Medway campus in Chatham in the areas of urology, orthopaedics, general surgery, obstetrics and gynaecology and ear nose and throat.
+Undergraduate degrees in ancillary medical or health-related subjects, such as physiotherapy, midwifery, speech therapy and social care, are also provided in the Faculty of Health and Well Being. - 5.67 It is clear that there is scope for building upon the offer currently proposed for Kent Medical Campus through links to other universities, both in Kent and the wider area.
+This is an important area to be taken forward in the future to ensure that opportunities are maximised around this cluster for Maidstone. - 5.68 The close proximity of KIMS and the KMC to Maidstone Studios, where UCA is currently running courses and has ambitions to provide more facilities for students, offers opportunities for synergies to be developed and could potentially be the start of a 'Universities at Maidstone'. - 5.69 University investment should be encouraged to attract higher value research-based employment into the borough, and to give more residents the opportunity to gain degree level qualifications.
 This has been successful in Medway where the 'Universities at Medway' campus has been developed at Chatham Maritime.
-The proposed Maidstone Medical Campus, together with UCA at Maidstone Studios and Mid Kent College's Higher Skills centre at Oakwood Park, could well be the starting point of something transformational.
+The proposed Kent Medical Campus, together with UCA at Maidstone Studios and Mid Kent College's Higher Skills centre at Oakwood Park, could well be the starting point of something transformational.
 Achieving this is a priority for Maidstone and it is important that partners work together to make it happen.

+D. Meeting the Skills Needs - Actions

-- D1.
-Work closely with Mid Kent College and other relevant education and training providers to forge closer links with business to help ensure that the skills needs of employers are met. - D2.
-Increase the number of businesses in Maidstone that take on apprenticeships. - D3.
-Increase awareness of the sector growth opportunities in Maidstone to training providers so that they can gear their provision to meet the future needs of employers - D4.
-Work with KCC to encourage greater take up of the 2-1-2 programme which addresses the education and training needs of school leavers qualified at below level 2.
+D1.
+Work closely with Mid Kent College and other relevant education and training providers to forge closer links with business to help ensure that the skills needs of employers are met.

+D2.
+Increase the number of businesses in Maidstone that take on traineeships and apprenticeships at Levels 2 and 3 and reduce the levels of young people Not in Education, Employment or Training (NEETs).

+D3.
+Increase awareness of the sector growth opportunities in Maidstone to training providers so that they can gear their provision to meet the future needs of employers.

+D4 Work with schools and businesses to improve careers advice and work experience opportunities.